 Tāngata Whenua Activity Description The Council recognises and acts on its obligations under the Treaty of Waitangi (Te Tiriti) and its specific responsibilities under the Local Government Act and other legislation.
-We foster partnerships with Mana Whenua (local Iwi) and consultation relationships with the wider Māori community.
+We foster partnerships with Mana Whenua (local lwi) and consultation relationships with the wide Māori community.
 The relationship between the Council and Māori is supported by a dedicated team which provides us with advice and administrative support on Te Tiriti-based relationships.
 Community outcomes to which the activity contributes Strong Communities (Mana Whenua) - this activity promotes inclusiveness, celebrates social and cultural diversity and enables us to respond to the needs and aspirations of Māori.
-Who benefits - individuals or groups The benefits of this activi ty are equally spread be tween the wh nole community and the Coun cil's Mana Whenua par tners: of individuals or community as a whole?
-Mana Whenua partr ners benefit by having a direct input ir nto Council deci sions and ther refore the future direct ion of the district; and whole: fits because the partner enefits contribute to the Can the beneficiaries be identified?
-Yes - entire community, i ndividuals and commur iity groups / N Mana Whenua p artners.
-Period of benefits Benefits are on-going wit h a Council/Mana Wher ua partnersh nip.
-Who/what creates need? need is created by entire community to promote inclusiveness, celebrate social and cultural diversity and enable Council to response to the needs and aspirations of Māori; need is created by Council's Mana Whenua partners to enhance the visibility of Māori culture and history in the district by telling story of Kāpiti's Māori; and the Treaty of Waitan Costs and benefits of distinct funding The benefits of the relation to be funded from distric ie to both Ma ori and the who le community, and as such it is appro opriate for this activity Overall impact of allocation of liability Even though individuals and groups who engage with Council can be separately identified, it is not considered appropriate to charge fees, as this does not align with Council's goal to encourage local Maori participation and engagement in the democratic process and decision-making.
-Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates ~ Tangata Whenua Tangata Whenua - - 100% (districtwide general rate) -
+Who benefits - individuals or groups The benefits of this activity y are equally spread be tween the wh ole community and the Coun cil's Mana Whenua par tners: of individuals or community as a whole?
+Mana Whenua partne ers benefit by having a d direct input ir nto Council deci sions and ther refore the future direct ion of the district; and whole: its because the partner nefits contribute to the Can the beneficiaries be identified?
+Yes - entire community, ir ndividuals and commun ity groups / N Mana Whenua p artners.
+Period of benefits Benefits are on-going with Benefits are on-going with a Council/Mana Whenua partnership.
+Who/what creates need? need is created by entire community to promote inclusiveness, celebrate social and cultural diversity and enable Council to respond to the needs and aspirations of Māori; need is created by Council's Mana Whenua partners to enhance the visibility of Māori culture and history in the district by telling the story of Kapiti's Māori; and Costs and benefits of distinct funding The benefits of the relatio the Treaty of Waitangi.
+The benefits of the relationship and activity accrue to both Māori and the whole community, and as such it is appropriate for this activity to be funded from districtwide general rates.
+Overall impact of allocation of liability Even though individuals and groups who engage with Council can be separately identified, it is not considered appropriate to charge fees, as this does not align with Council's goal to encourage local Maori participation and engagement in the democratic process and decision-making.
+Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Tangata Whenua Tangata Whenua - - 100% ✓ (districtwide general rate) -

 Tāngata Whenua

 Capital costs:

-The interest and depreciation costs relating to capit al expenditure are incorporated in the operating co sts of each activity.
+The interest and depreciation costs relating to capit al expenditure are incorporated in the operating cos sts of each activity.

-Tangata Whenua capital expenditure projects are fu nded through borrowings.
+Tangata Whenua capital expenditure projects are fu inded through borrowings.

 Funding Source Proportion of Funding for 2021-2041

-Rates funded depreciation
+Rates funded depreciation -

-Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency)
+Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency) -

-Development and financial contributions
+Development and financial contributions -

 Borrowings 100%

 Total 100%